MicahKepe/custom-assistant/README.md

    ```sh
    git clone https://github.com/MicahKepe/custom-assistant.git
    ```
-3. Enter keys at the top of the program.
+3. Enter keys at the top of the `custom_assistant.py` file.
-4. Enter your name and the name of the model as it appears in the "VoiceLab" section of your ElevenLabs account.
+4. Enter your name and the name of the model as it appears in the "VoiceLab" section of your ElevenLabs account as well.
 5. Run `custom_assistant.py` and enjoy!
 You will be prompted when to ask your question and the program can be ended by saying the instruction "That is all."